← Back to blog

 • Accessories: Insulated gloves, wool beanie, waterproof boots

-The Layering Mindset
+The Layering Mindset Shift

 The best winter dressers think in systems, not outfits.
 They know which bases work with which mids.
 They have a default outer for each temperature range.
 And they let the day—weather, schedule, mood—determine the final combination.